 U2, Red Hot Chili Peppers, The Weeknd to headline Bonnaroo

-In this Sept.
-23, 2016 file photo, The Edge, from left, Bono and Adam Clayton of the music group U2 performs at the 2016 iHeartRadio Music Festival in Las Vegas.
+The Edge, from left, Bono and Adam Clayton of the music group U2 performs at the 2016 iHeartRadio Music Festival in Las Vegas on Sept.
+23, 2016.

 Comments